back to search

 Export

-To export a citation to EndNote: select and open an article, choose Cite on the right side of the article.
+To export a citation to EndNote: select and open an article, choose 'Cite' on the right side of the article.
 Consult with your teacher which citation style is used.
 Whatever you use, be consistent.
-After you've selected your citation style, click on EN (EndNote).
-An "export/save" window appears, click on continue.
-A pop-up will appear at the bottom asking if you want to open the requested information, click on Open.
+After you've selected your citation style, click on 'EN'(EndNote).
+An "export/save" window appears, click on 'continue'.
+A pop-up will appear, click on it.
 Your citation will now be saved in EndNote.
 Note: make sure you start all your applications (browser, Endnote, Word, ...) via Athena, otherwise the export won't work.

 You can also download multiple citations at once from the search results page.
-Click on the checkbox to next to each article you're interested in or, to download all references from the visible search results page, tick Select 1-20, this will select all the articles on that page.
-Click on Cite (") in the upper right corner of the results, select EndNote, click on Continue.
-A pop-up will appear at the bottom asking if you want to open the requested information, click on Open.
+Click on the checkbox next to each article you're interested in or, to download all references from the visible search results page, tick 'Select 1-20', this will select all the articles on that page.
+Click on 'Cite' (") in the upper right corner of the results, select 'EndNote', click on 'Continue'.
+A pop-up will appear, click on it.
 Your citations will now be saved in EndNote.

 Alerts & saving searches

-You've got the option to see your recent search history (recent searches) and to save your search results (save search/alert).
+You've got the option to see your recent search history ('recent searches') and to save your search results ('save search /alert').
 You can create your own free account to save your search results for your next search session.
 With this account you can also receive e-mail alerts when new documents matching your search become available in ProQuest (= overarching database, which includes the Avery index to architectural periodicals).

 Tips